svm-suite/svm-suite.github.io/README.md

 ### 2.2. passing messages between SVMs

 When services are up and running, they receive and emit their input and output messages.
 To direct and pass around these messages, we use the same pattern from the previous examples.
 For example, we may have started two services of a type `console.svm` named `cns1` and `cns2`.
-If we wanted to make, say, a chat system out of them, these two services may be paired in a router to output what the other service inputs while end users are typing to their interfaces.
+If we wanted to make, say, a chat system out of them, these two services may be paired in a router to output what the other service inputs while users are typing to their interfaces.
 To begin with the creation of such a system, let's start from a simple indicator of whether the users input a letter `A` into consoles.
 Such system would contain the following code:

 ```
 ...